saikatdas/saikatdas/README.md

 * :magnet: You can checkout my projects from here :fire: - (https://saikatdas.in)

-* Connect with me on Linkedin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/saikatdas93/)) :sparkler:
+* Connect with me on Linkedin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/saikatdas93/)) :sparkler: